JoaoVictorRossi/JoaoVictorRossi/README.md

 ## Hi!
 I'm João Victor Rossi🕹️
 ---
-Hello, My name is João Victor, I am " addicted " to technology since I was a kid, I'm starting in the programming area with 16 years!😁 I am from Brazil in São Paulo state and Mogi das Cruzes city.
+Hello, My name is João Victor, I am " addicted " to technology since I was a kid, I'm starting in the programming area with 16 years!😁 I am from Brazil in São Paulo state and Mogi das Cruzes / São Paulo city.

 My dream is work outside Brazil.